 Our second workshop in South America

 To date there has been only limited South American engagement with SRM geoengineering.
-SRMGI (The Degrees Initiative) co-organised a workshop in Brazil in 2016, in partnership with the Brazil National Space Research Institute (Instituto Nacional de Pesquisas Espaciais or INPE), and in June 2019, the Brazilian Academy of Sciences followed up with a workshop exploring next steps for Brazil and South America in general.
+SRMGI (the Degrees Initiative) co-organised a workshop in Brazil in 2016, in partnership with the Brazil National Space Research Institute (Instituto Nacional de Pesquisas Espaciais or INPE), and in June 2019, the Brazilian Academy of Sciences followed up with a workshop exploring next steps for Brazil and South America in general.
 But aside from the pioneering efforts from academics such as Paulo Artaxo, Carlos Nobre, Pedro Dias, Eduardo Viola, and Pablo Suarez, there has been little sustained engagement in the region.

-Things took a big step forward when a research team from the University of Buenos Aires applied for a DECIMALS grant to model how SRM could affect hydrology in the La Plata river basin.
+Things took a big step forward when a research team from the University of Buenos Aires applied for a Degrees Modelling Fund (formerly DECIMALS) grant to model how SRM could affect hydrology in the La Plata river basin.
 The team, consisting of Prof. Ines Camilloni (PI), Dr Carla Gulizia, Dr Natalia Montroull, and Dr Ramiro Saurral, are now half way through their research project, and will be reporting their findings in 2020.
 In November 2019, we partnered with the team and two local host institutions: Centro de Investigaciones del Mar y la Atmósfera (CIMA), and Instituto Franco-Argentino sobre Estudios de Clima y sus Impactos (IFAECI) at the University of Buenos Aires, to run an engagement workshop on SRM.
 The workshop gave an opportunity to reflect on what SRM might mean for South America and to try to plot out some next step for regional engagement.

 The workshop was opened formally by Dr. Aníbal Cofone, Secretary of Science and Technology at the University of Buenos Aires, who set the scene for the day and welcomed the local and international speakers and participants.
 Veteran climatologist Prof. Vicente Barros (Emeritus Professor, University of Buenos Aires) presented on the climate threat to South America, giving some context to the day’s discussions.
 The introduction to the science and governance of SRM was given by Dr Daniel Callies (University of California, San Diego) and Andy Parker (SRMGI/Degrees), before Prof. Ines Camilloni concluded the morning’s briefings by reporting on her team’s research on the regional impacts of SRM.